A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 What is aplastic anemia?

-Aplastic anemia occurs when your bone marrow doesn’t make enough red and white blood cells, and platelets.
+Aplastic anemia is a rare and serious condition.
+It occurs when your bone marrow doesn’t make enough red and white blood cells, and platelets.
 Having fewer red blood cells causes hemoglobin to drop.

 Hemoglobin is the part of blood that carries oxygen through your body.
 Having fewer white blood cells makes you more likely to get an infection.
-And having fewer platelets makes it hard for the blood to clot.
+Having fewer platelets makes it hard for the blood to clot.
 This means you can bleed more easily.

-Femur with section cut out to show marrow.
-Callout shows blood cell types.
+Femur with section cut out to show marrow and blood cell types.

 What causes aplastic anemia?